What is chromosomal instability?

 The error: Cancer cells divide rapidly as tumors grow.
-Chromosomal instability promotes errors in cell division, leading to the deposition of chromosome fragments outside the cell’s nucleus in structures known as micronuclei, is one of those consequences.
+Chromosomal instability promotes errors in mitosis, leading to genetic and non-genetic consequences.
+The deposition of chromosome fragments outside the cell’s nucleus in structures known as micronuclei, is one of those consequences.

-The rupture: These micronuclei are prone to rupturing, exposing their genetic contents to the cytosol.
+The rupture: These micronuclei are fragile and prone to rupturing.
+When they do, their contents become exposed to the cytosol.

-The STING: Normally, DNA in the cytosol activates a signaling pathway known as cGAS-STING.
-Activation of this pathway leads to the release of cytokines that stimulate an appropriate immune response.
+The STING: DNA in the cytosol activates a signaling pathway known as cGAS-STING.
+Normally, activation of this pathway leads to the release of cytokines that simulate an appropriate immune response.

-The result: Cancer cells with high levels of CIN are able to remain undetected by the immune system, and are prone to spread to distant tissues.
+The result: Cancer cells with high levels of CIN evade immune detection and elimination.

 A Multi-pronged Attack

-Applying our biological expertise and suite of propriety tools, we are equipped to identify targets more quickly, select the appropriate patients for therapy more effectively and ultimately improve patient outcomes.
+Applying our biological expertise and suite of propriety tools, we are equipped to identify targets more quickly, select the appropriate patients for therapies more effectively and ultimately improve patient outcomes.

 - Xu Z, Verma A, Naveed U, et al. Deep learning predicts chromosomal instability from histopathology images. iScience, 2020.